 Psychology is the science that endeavors to achieve the goals of observation, description, understanding, prediction, and control of behavior and psychological processes.
 Topical areas of inquiry include: human development, personality theory, neuroscience, learning, memory and cognition, emotion, sensation and perception, interpersonal relationships, personal adjustment, abnormal behavior and psychotherapy.
-Theoretical perspectives most emphasized over the course of studies include: neuroscience, cognitive science, behavioral and social learning theories, humanist-existential poststructural and psychodynamic theories.
+Theoretical perspectives most emphasized over the course of studies include; neuroscience, cognitive science, behavioral and social learning theories, humanistexistential poststructural and psychodynamic theories.

 Because scientific knowledge of behavior and psychological processes are important to all fields of study, persons majoring in areas other than psychology should enroll in selected courses of interest.
 For the same reason, choosing psychology as a minor also is encouraged.
 Students majoring in psychology may select a guided program of study.
 An applied program is designed to prepare those who plan to seek employment, in community agencies in either the private or public sector immediately following graduation with the bachelor degree.
-The academic studies program prepares students to pursue studies in psychology at the graduate school level in either practical (i.e., clinical, school, counseling) or experimental (i.e., neuroscience, developmental, cognitive, social) specializations.
+Academic studies programs prepare students to pursue studies in psychology at the graduate school level in either practical (i.e., clinical, school, counseling) or experimental (i.e., neuroscience, developmental, cognitive, social) specializations.
 Psychology majors are expected to understand scientific methods, conduct research, write scholarly research reports in APA style, and present their research findings to peers.

-- 2. Foreign Language Requirement: (6 semester hours) - Multicultural Requirement (3 semester hours) All courses that meet this requirement can be found on page 12.
+- 2. Foreign Language Requirement: (6 semester hours) - 3.
+Multicultural Requirement (3 semester hours) All courses that meet this requirement can be found on page 12.
 Courses from this list are noted in the major requirements below with an asterisk. - 4.
 Core Course Requirements: (15 semester hours) All courses must be completed with a grade of C or higher.
 Courses in the major cannot be taken as pass/fail.

-PSYC 101 General Psychology (3)

-PSYC/SOCI Statistics for the Behavioral and
+PSYC 101 General Psychology (3) Statistics for the Behavioral and PSYC/SOCI

 BIOL 324 Natural Sciences (3)

-PSYC/SOCI 325 Research Design (3)
+PSYC/SOCI 325 Quantitative Research Methods (3)

-PSYC 381 History and Systems of
+History and Systems of PSYC 381

 Psychology (3)

-PSYC 495 Integrative Psychology (3)